emma510t/05_Tristan_Wede_Lind/README.md

 ## Note:
 The img files were to large to push to GitHub.
-Locally i have them in a folder titeled img
+Locally i have them in a folder titled img